candidtim/candidtim.github.io/_posts/2014-09-13-ubuntu-appindicator-step-by-step.md

 > [Full source code at this point](https://gist.github.com/candidtim/7290a1ad6e465d680b68)

-## Showing baloon (bubble) notifications
+## Showing balloon (bubble) notifications

 With all above we have now a ready-to-use base for an AppIndicator.
 Now, the AppIndicator doesn't do that much yet.
-As an example, let's add some behavour to it - for example, give us some nerdy Chuck Norris joke from [The Internet Chuck Norris Database](http://www.icndb.com/api/).
-We would display jokes in a baloon notification typically popping out in upper right corner of the screen in Ubuntu.
+As an example, let's add some behavior to it - for example, give us some nerdy Chuck Norris joke from [The Internet Chuck Norris Database](http://www.icndb.com/api/).
+We would display jokes in a balloon notification typically popping out in upper right corner of the screen in Ubuntu.

 We would need 3 elements here.
-First, let's add a funciton to fetch a joke:
+First, let's add a function to fetch a joke:

 {% highlight python %}
 import json